CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

 * ### Added support for Tenable:SC and Nessus on-prem.
     * Vulnerability related data can be found in the Tenable dashboard.
-    * Cyences now supports data collected from Tenable:SC with the Tenable Add-on for Splunk (https://splunkbase.splunk.com/app/4060 - can be used to collect data from Tenable:IO or Tenable Cloud).
+    * Cyences now supports data collected from Tenable:SC with the [Tenable Add-on for Splunk](https://splunkbase.splunk.com/app/4060) - can be used to collect data from Tenable:IO or Tenable Cloud).
-    * Cyences also supports data collected from Nessus Data Importer Add-on (https://splunkbase.splunk.com/app/2740).
+    * Cyences also supports data collected from [Nessus Data Importer Add-on](https://splunkbase.splunk.com/app/2740).
 We do not recommend using this Add-on because the app has been archived by Splunk.
     * View the **Data Onboarding > Tenable Data** section to see how to collect data from this Add-on.

 * ### Added an alert for Active Directory: **AD - Group Membership Changed**